-- Respondent: The RIO must give the Respondent a copy of the draft investigation report for comment.
+The RIO must give the Respondent a copy of the draft investigation report for comment.
 The Respondent will be allowed 30 calendar days from the date he/she received the draft report to submit comments to the RIO.
-The Respondent's comments must be included and considered in the final report. - Confidentiality: In distributing the draft report to the Respondent, the RIO will inform the recipient of the confidentiality under which the draft report is made available and may establish reasonable conditions to ensure such confidentiality.
-For example, the RIO may require that the recipient sign a confidentiality agreement.
+Any comments that are submitted by the Respondent will be attached to the final report.
+Based on the comments, the Committee may revise the draft report as appropriate and prepare it in final form.
+The Committee will deliver the final report to the RIO.
+All members of the Committee must sign the report.